nimbella/command-sets/README.md

 ## Installation

+The installation instructions for Commander depend on the platform used.
+Select the one that works for you.

 ### Slack

-Click on the below to install Nimbella Commander on your Slack workspace.
+Click the link below to install Nimbella Commander on your Slack workspace.

 <a href="https://slack.com/oauth/authorize?client_id=876870346995.892105847680&scope=commands"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>